davidemerson/nnix.com/content/projects/2024-12-lunario-sentimental.md

 # original
 The original work was published in 1909, and has since entered the public domain.
 You can download it [here](https://nnix.com/images/lunariosentimental/lunario_sentimental_original.pdf).

+The work contains 37 pieces:
+- four plays
+- four works of prose
+- 29 poems

+{{ img(id="/images/lunariosentimental/chapter-list.jpeg", alt="an index of 37 pieces of prose, poetry and plays in Lunario Sentimental") }}

 # translation
 Spanish to English translation was done by Oskarina Perez.
 I hired her for her familiarity with the genre and the author.

 I did some subsequent English editing work, in consultation with Oskarina.

+As of 24 December 2024, we're up to page 71 in translation work.
+Typesetting and proofreading is behind a bit.

 # typesetting
 I typeset the work in XeLaTeX, to provide modern font support.
 EB Garamond was chosen for its wide character support and, well, because it's beautiful.